Dordt’s Master of Social Work (MSW) program offers a Christ-centered social work education with courses that are 100%

 How many weeks are in each semester?

-Courses are offered in 15-week semesters and 8-week summer terms.
+Courses are offered in 15-week semesters and two 7.5-week summer terms.

 Tell me about the accreditation of this MSW program.

 FOUNDATION AND ADVANCED COURSES

 The following 21 credits of foundational courses and 6 credits of foundation practicum are required for regular standing students before they can proceed to the advanced standing courses:

 - SOWK501: Foundations of Social Work (History, Philosophy, & Theory) (3 credits)